Construction Bachelor of Science

 This intermediate course provides a basic knowledge of how construction documents are prepared and the extraction of information from these documents.
 An emphasis will be placed on the interpretation of the information from the construction documents for construction planning and management as it applies to the scope of work, sequencing and processes, submittals, RFI, addendums and change orders.
 This course will familiarize students with commercial construction building systems, assemblies and the relationship between drawings from various disciplines such as civil, architectural, structural, MEP and so on.
 Topics include basic construction abbreviations, symbology and understanding various scales of drawings.
 Emerging computer technologies for construction management are introduced.
 Students must complete the class with a grade of "C" or higher.
 Lab fee required.

-This course covers the theory and practice of surveying, use and care of instruments, instrument error, balancing and closing traverses, introduction to many different types of surveying such as land and route surveys, topographic and hydrographic surveys, pipeline and tunnel surveys, culvert and bridge surveys, construction and municipal surveys.
+This course covers the theories and practice of surveying, use and care of instruments, instrument error, balancing and closing traverses, introduction to many different types of surveying relevant to construction management such as land and route surveys, topographic surveys, construction layout and control.
 Course must be completed with a grade of "C" or higher.
+Note: Previously completed SUR2101C may be used to substitute this course.

 This is an introductory course in project scheduling and planning using bar charts, critical path method (CPM), precedence diagram and linear scheduling methods.
 Students will develop an understanding of resource leveling, cost loaded schedule, updating, and expediting the schedule on construction projects.
 Students will work on a semester project to develop activities and sequences involved on a typical construction project.
 Industry standard software will be introduced in the class to create the various schedules.
 Course must be completed with a grade of "C" or higher.